anton2920/freecell/README.md

 ## FreeCell is a clone of the famous Microsoft Windows game

 ## Brief description
-FreeCell is a minesweeper game written on the C programming language.
-Graphics performed using SLD2.
+FreeCell is a card game written on the C++ programming language.
+Graphics performed using SFML.
 I've tried to make the exact copy, but still much work has to be done.

 ## Installation guide
-To install this program you need `libSDL2.so`, `libSDL2_image.so` and `libSDL2_mixer.so` dynamic libraries.
-Then perform:
 ``` bash
 sh ./autogen.sh
 ./configure